marshmallow-code/marshmallow/docs/quickstart.rst

 .. seealso::

-    For a full reference on the available field classes, see the :ref:`fields module documentation <api_fields>`.
+    For a full reference on the available field classes, see the `fields module documentation <marshmallow.fields>`.

 Creating schemas from dictionaries
 ----------------------------------